Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: MoE Profiling and System Insights

 \section{MoE Profiling and System Insights}

-In this section, we conduct a data-movement-centric profiling of the expert selection behavior in three state-of-the-art MoE models: Deepseek V3, Llama4-128E, and Qwen3-235B.
+In this section, we conduct a data-movement-centric profiling of the expert selection behavior in four state-of-the-art MoE models: Deepseek V3 (671B), Llama4-Maverick-128E (402B), Qwen3-235B (235B), and Kimi K2 (1000B).
 All results are averaged over more than 24,000 requests.